SectionTN/ApkSigner/README.md

 ```java
 apkSigner.sign("UnsignedInputApkPath", "SignedOutputApkPath");
 ```
-It ia recommended to use a `AsyncTask` or `Thread` for better performance in Apk signing.
+It is recommended to use a `AsyncTask` or `Thread` for better performance in Apk signing.